oracle-samples/oltrain/content/posts/osd/post-5/index.md

 title: "Image Builder"
 date: 2024-05-22
 draft: false
-summary: "This video provides a demonstration of using Oracle Cloud Infrastructure Secure Desktops Image Builder tool to create a disk image for Windows 11 that can be sued with Oracle Secure Desktops."
+summary: "This video provides a demonstration of using Oracle Cloud Infrastructure Secure Desktops Image Builder tool to create a disk image for Windows 11 that can be used with Oracle Secure Desktops."
 tags: ["osd","video"]
 showDate: true
 ---